notnews/cnn_transcripts/README.md

 ### Data

 The parsed data are posted at [http://dx.doi.org/10.7910/DVN/ISDPJU](http://dx.doi.org/10.7910/DVN/ISDPJU).
 For copyright reasons, access is restricted for research purposes only.
-The data are split into 6 files:
+The data are split into eight files:

 * `cnn-1.csv`.
 Data from  2000/01/01--2000/04/20.
 No. of transcripts = 7017
 * `cnn-2.csv`.
 Data from  2000/04/21--2001/04/03.
 No. of transcripts = 21381